guap-ml/guap/README.md

 ## 🧞‍♂️ Why should I use guap?
-Our mission with guap is to align all stakeholders with measurable business outcomes by including the three core teams — business, data science and IT — throughout the life cycle of the AI models.
+Our mission with guap is to align all stakeholders with measurable business outcomes by including the three core teams — business, data science, and IT — throughout the life cycle of the AI models.

 * Make collaboration healthier and clearer between tech and non-tech people
 * Make better decisions at every stage of the ML project lifecycle